VAIJ-TEJAS/Articles/Dive into Django A Comprehensive Guide with Code Examples/draft2.md

 Django's template system is a tool used to build dynamic web pages by combining HTML with Django template language (DTL) syntax.
 It allows you to create reusable components and generate HTML dynamically based on data from the server easily.

 **Creating and Rendering Templates**
 Create a file with a `.html` extension within the `templates` directory of your Django app.
+In the example, I named the app `dispapp`, and the HTML templates are stored in `dispapp/templates`.
 Template tags and filters can be used to insert dynamic data, loop through data, and perform logic within this template.
 To render a template, use the `render` shortcut function and pass the template name and context data as arguments in the `views.py` file.

 **Template Inheritance and Extending Base Templates**